 This is the third part of God Sent Me To Piss The World Off, a four-part series about Eminem.
+You can read Part 1 here and Part 2 here.
 Find the masterpost here.

 Part 3 – Though I’m not the first king of controversy, I am the worst thing since Elvis Presley.

 In my late teens, I was immersed in a certain kind of politics that I find very difficult to put words on.
 So many of the words I have belong to the right, are loaded with implications I wish I could wash away: social justice warrior, virtue-signalling, identity politics.
 I spent a lot of time on Tumblr – a site I joined to reblog Glee gifsets that became a source for my political worldview – which checks out, because it’s politics that can only really exist online.
 Centred myopically on privilege/oppression dynamics, even where none are obvious; wielding the word “intersectionality” like both a weapon and a shield; pushing down my doubts because I was told I needed to “unlearn” all the oppressive, toxic shit I’d absorbed from society at large.
 I was drained of all my self-esteem – wracked with guilt for my whiteness and my cisness, panicking over mistakes I might make, terrified of men who I felt sure would hurt me – and was provided only self-righteousness in its place.
 I thought of politics as a collection of rules, most of which demand my passivity.